MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-linkedin-ads.md

 1. In the **Connection for export** field, choose a connection from the LinkedIn Ads section.
 If you don't see this section name, there are no connections of this type available to you.

-1.Choose whether you want to export data to do [Contact Targeting or Company Targeting on LinkedIn](https://business.linkedin.com/marketing-solutions/blog/linkedin-b2b-marketing/2017/how-to-use-linkedin-matched-audiences).
+1. Choose whether you want to export data to do [contact targeting](https://business.linkedin.com/marketing-solutions/ad-targeting/contact-targeting) or [company targeting](https://business.linkedin.com/marketing-solutions/ad-targeting/account-targeting) on LinkedIn.

-3. In the **Data matching** section, in the **Email** field, select the field in your unified customer profile that represents a customer's email address.
+1. In the **Data matching** section, select the field in your unified customer profile that represents a customer's email address.
 It's required to export segments to LinkedIn Ads.

 1. Select the segments you want to export.
-The Matched Audiences in LinkedIn campagain manager will automatically be created with the name of the segments that you selected to export.
-Each segment will result in an individual Matched Audience.
+The matched audiences in LinkedIn Campaign Manager will automatically be created with the name of the segments that you selected to export.
+Each segment will result in a separate matched audience.

 1. Select **Save**.